AR123456/Loan-Calculator/README.md

-# Just another to do list, this time with Vanilla Javascript
+# Just another to do list, this time with Vanilla Javascript and some local storage usage